h4ckyou/h4ckyou.github.io/posts/ctf/picoctf/writeup24.md

 - The flag is opened and stored in a global variable
 - We have have a prompt where we need to choose the right bugger and if we meet certain condition we get another prompt which allows us choose another burger

-Ok that doesn't make much sense but looking at the part where we select a burger i noticed this
+Ok that doesn't make much sense but looking at the part where we select a burger i saw this

 ```c
 #define BUFSIZE 32